Enhanced Approximation of Labeled Multi-object Density based on Correlation Analysis: Introduction

 \section{Introduction}

 In multi-object inference, the mission is to simultaneously estimate the number of objects as well as their individual states.
-The applications of multi-object inference involves a wide range of areas, such as forestry \cite{refr:forest}, biology \cite{refr:biology}, physics \cite{refr:physics}, computer vision \cite{refr:computer-vision}, wireless networks \cite{refr:network}, communications \cite{refr:communication}, multi-target tracking \cite{refr:tracking-1,refr:tracking-2}, and robotic\cite{refr:robotics}.
-The states of objects in multi-object systems such as the coordinates of molecules in a liquid/crystal, trees in a forest, stars in a galaxy is a typical point pattern which is modeled by point processes (specifically simple finite point processes or random finite sets (RFS)) derived from stochastic geometry.
-The point process theory provides the tools for characterizing the underlying laws of the point patterns.
-Moreover, finite set statistics (FISST) \cite{refr:Mahler_book} proposed by Mahler also provides mathematical tools for dealing with RFSs based on a notion of integration and density that is consistent with point process theory.
+The applications of multi-object inference spin over a wide range of areas, such as forestry \cite{refr:forest}, biology \cite{refr:biology}, physics \cite{refr:physics}, computer vision \cite{refr:computer-vision}, wireless networks \cite{refr:network}, communications \cite{refr:communication}, multi-target tracking \cite{refr:tracking-1,refr:tracking-2}, and robotic\cite{refr:robotics}.
+The states of objects in multi-object systems, for instance the coordinates of molecules in a liquid, trees in a forest and stars in a galaxy, is a typical point pattern modeled by point processes (specifically simple finite point processes or random finite sets (RFS)) derived from stochastic geometry.
+The point process theory \cite{refr:point-process} provides the tools for characterizing the underlying laws of the point patterns.
+Finite set statistics (FISST) \cite{refr:Mahler_book} proposed by Mahler also provides mathematical tools for dealing with RFSs based on a notion of integration and density that is consistent with point process theory.

-A fundamental descriptor of point processes is multi-object probability density which can capture the uncertainty of the number and and values of objects, as well as the statistical correlation between objects.
-Due to its comprehensive nature, the multi-object density usually has a complicate mathematical structure, namely, the multiple hypotheses involving different cardinalities, and the high-dimensional densities conditional on given cardinalities.
+A fundamental descriptor of point processes is multi-object probability density which captures the uncertainty of the number and values of objects, as well as the statistical correlation between objects.
+Due to its comprehensive nature, the multi-object density usually has a complicate mathematical structure, more specifically, the multiple hypotheses involving different cardinalities, and the high-dimensional densities conditional on given cardinalities.
 The core of multi-object estimation is dynamic Bayesian inference.
-Computing the posterior via Bayes rule requires integrating the product of the prior and likelihood function to obtain the normalizing constant.
-This integration poses significant practical challenges especially for RFS prior because the complicate structure of multi-object probability density makes the set integral suffer from the curse of dimensionality and the inherently combinatorial nature of the problem.
+Computation of the posterior density via Bayes rule requires the integration of the product of the prior density and likelihood function.
+This integration poses practical challenges especially for multi-object probability prior because the complicate structure of multi-object probability density makes the set integral suffer from the curse of dimensionality and the inherently combinatorial nature of the problem.